twilio-labs/paste/README.md

 ### Internal Deps

-When a package depends on another internal package in the mono repo, it must also be listed as a linked, relative path dev dependency for compilation.
-That goes for dependency and peer dependency, they must be duplicated as dev deps.
+When a package has a peer dependency on another internal package in the mono repo, it must also be listed as a dev dependency for compilation.

-#### Example 1:
+#### Example:

 ```
 {